11EJDE11/xna-cncnet-client/Docs/Fonts.md

 ## Preprocess font files

-This step is required for a proportion of TTF/OTF fonts to render correctly.
+This step is required for a proportion of TTF/OTF fonts to render ideally.

-Please follow the diagram below.
+Please follow the guideline below.
+We assume you have a Windows 10/11 PC, but similar steps should also work on Linux/Mac.

 1. What's the extension of your font file?
-   - If it's `.ttc`, follow the instructions in the "TTC fonts" section to extract TTF files first.
+   - If it's `.ttc`, follow the instructions in the "TTC fonts" section to extract a TTF file first.
    - If it's `.ttf` or `.otf`, continue to the next question.

 2. Download and install FontForge from https://fontforge.org/.
 Open your font file in FontForge.
 If FontForge shows a warning about "Bad Font Name", you can ignore this dialog.